 Jacobian: Writes GDX version of current point - Jacobian

 OSiL: Generates Optimization Services instance Language (OSil) file

 Hessian is now only available in ConvertD and the

 Jacobian option has additional information.
 Moreover a few options are exclusively available in ConvertD:

 LocalSolver: Generate LocalSolver input file

 Solvelink=%Solvelink.LoadLibrary%) is supported by ConvertD only.

 Similar to Convert/ConvertD, the CplexD link to Cplex lacks a lot of functionality.
-For example, sensitivity analysis and support for SOS variables are absent from the CplexD link.
+For example, sensitivity analysis and support for SOS variables and indicator constraints are absent from the CplexD link.
 But CplexD offers a few facilities of interest to a small community: